Restorative Dentistry – Falls Church, VA

 A crown can restore integrity to a damaged or decayed tooth.
-And, with our office’s CEREC machine, we can provide custom-made results in just a single appointment.
+And, with our dental office’s CEREC machine, we can provide custom-made results in just a single appointment.
 Learn more by visiting our page for one-visit crowns.

 A dental bridge uses a custom-made prosthetic tooth, plus one or two supporting crowns, to help patients replace a single missing tooth.
 Once in place, your restorative piece will literally bridge the gap in your smile.

-CEREC® 1-Visit Crowns
+CEREC® 1-Visit Dental Crowns

 Over time, it’s possible for teeth to become weak and damaged.
 Sometimes this is because of decay, and in other cases, it may be the result of a crack, chip, or some other injury.
 Thankfully, there’s a way to restore your vulnerable tooth.

-Fillings are the most common way dentists repair small cavities and slightly damaged teeth, and at our practice, we only use composite-resin based fillings as opposed to traditional amalgam.
+Fillings are the most common way dentists repair small cavities and slightly damaged teeth, and at our dental office, we only use composite-resin based fillings as opposed to traditional amalgam.
 Why?
 Firstly, this material can be specially colored to perfectly blend in with a tooth, making it practically invisible, and it also forms a much stronger bond with the enamel.
 This allows your dentist to preserve more of your tooth’s structure when placing a filling, giving you a tooth that not only looks great but will stand the test of time as well.